afifa17112005/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Result:
 Thus the program to implement the linear regression using gradient descent is written and verified using python programming.

-## Result:
-Thus the program to implement the linear regression using gradient descent is written and verified using python programming.